derberg/derberg/README.md

 - 🎨 Designing and driving development of technical solutions
 - 📢 Presenting at meetups and conferences

-I'm working now as a maintainer 🚧 and community guardian 🦸🏻‍♂️ at [AsyncAPI Initiative](https://www.asyncapi.com/).
-We are a great community :open_hands: shaping the future of how you work with #eventdrivenarchitecture, no matter if it is Kafka or Websockets.
-[Join and talk to us](https://www.asyncapi.com/slack-invite/).

 When I have time, I write on my blog [brainfart.dev]([https://dev.to/derberg](https://www.brainfart.dev/)) and [AsyncAPI Blog](https://www.asyncapi.com/blog/).
-You can also find me on [Twitter](https://twitter.com/derberq).
+You can sponsor me through [GitHub Sponsors](https://github.com/sponsors/derberg), or contact directly for other hiring options.